-- b) In order for these expenses not to be object of the 20% VAT, investors/subcontractors would have to apply at the NANR35 within 30 days from the issuance of the pertinent invoice, by presenting in advance a number of explanatory documents (among which the tax invoice which was issued in advance with 0 VAT).
-The purpose for such application is to be equipped with the pertinent Authorization that certifies the acknowledgement of these expenses for the effects of hydrocarbon operations and, consequently, their exemptions from 20% VAT in accordance with the tax legislation regarding the VAT. - c) The Authorization issued by the NANR was to be kept by the subcontractors, as evidence for the tax bodies, to prove that the invoices issued by the subcontractors for the expenses incurred are valid, because the nature of the expense for hydrocarbon operations was confirmed by the NANR. - d) It results that a number of practices carried over since 2012 until the end of 2014 by these subcontractors, who request to be exempted from VAT with regards to their services, have not yet been reviewed by the NANR.
-Due to this delay the NANR has neither addressed nor made a decision on whether to endorse these applications or not.
-As a result, it is impossible for investors to enjoy their legal rights regarding VAT exemption for the supplies provided by their subcontractors.
-In the absence of an administrative act by the NANR, authorizing or rejecting the acknowledgment for VAT exemption, these entities are incapable of objecting through judicial ways.
-On the other side, the legislation in this case has not provided for a procedure for the internal administrative appeal.
-Even in those cases for which until 2015 the NANR has issued the Authorization within 40-45 days, the tax bodies have again not acknowledged it for businesses, on the pretence that the VAT declaration was made monthly, by forcing their annulment and the issuance of VAT invoices. - e) On the other side, Instruction36 No. 17 date 12.06.2015 sets forth that: "the NANR must confirm (issue the Authorization) for every supply or supplies made, within 30 calendar days from the date of the issuance of the fiscal invoice by its contractor/subcontractor.
-In case the contractor/subcontractor has not obtained the authorization from NANR within the 30 days period, the supply subject of authorization will be considered as taxable with VAT and the contractor/subcontractor should correct the invoice".
+- b.
+For these expenses not to be an object of the 20% VAT, investors/subcontractors would have to apply at the NANR35 within 30 days from the issuance of the relevant invoice by presenting in advance several explanatory documents (among which the tax invoice which was issued in advance with 0 VAT).
+The purpose for such application is to be equipped with the pertinent authorisation that certifies the acknowledgement of these expenses for the effects of hydrocarbon operations and, consequently, their exemptions from 20% VAT in accordance with the tax legislation regarding the VAT. - c.
+The Authorisation issued by the NANR was to be kept by the subcontractors, as evidence for the tax bodies, to prove that the invoices issued by the subcontractors for the expenses incurred are valid because the NANR confirmed the nature of the expense for hydrocarbon operations. - d.
+It results that several practices carried over from 2012 until the end of 2014 by these subcontractors, who request to be exempted from VAT with regards to their services, have not yet been reviewed by the NANR.
+Due to this delay, the NANR has neither addressed nor decided on whether to endorse these applications or not.
+As a result, investors can't enjoy their legal rights regarding VAT exemption for the supplies provided by their subcontractors.
+In the absence of an administrative act by the NANR, authorising or rejecting the ac- - 35 The National Agency of Natural Resources a specialized body that monitors and confirms the performance or not of hydrocarbon operations in the research-development stage and their concrete nature.
+The NANR has not been confined by any binding legal timeframe within which it should have issued these Authorizations.

+- knowledgement for VAT exemption, these entities are incapable of objecting through judicial ways.
+On the other side, the legislation, in this case, has not provided for a procedure for the internal administrative appeal.
+Even in those cases for which until 2015 the NANR has issued the Authorisation within 40-45 days, the tax bodies have again not acknowledged it for businesses, on the pretence that the VAT declaration was made monthly, by forcing their annulment and the issuance of VAT invoices. - e.
+On the other side, instruction36 no. 17 dated 12.06.2015 sets forth that: "the NANR must confirm (issue the Authorisation) for every supply or supplies made, within 30 calendar days from the date of the issuance of the fiscal invoice by its contractor/subcontractor.
+In case the contractor/subcontractor has not obtained the authorisation from NANR within the 30 days, the supply subject of authorisation will be considered as taxable with VAT, and the contractor/ subcontractor should correct the invoice".
 This provision contradicts the general principles of law, according to which the silence of the administrative body regarding a request by the entity means the endorsement of that request.
-Legal experts, businesses and the Secretariat are of the view that the above-mentioned provision is legal nonsense.
-Moreover, this provision is contrary to the principles sanctioned in Article 9737 of the New Administrative Procedure
+Legal experts, businesses and the Secretariat view that the provision mentioned above is legal nonsense.
+Moreover, this provision contradicts the principles sanctioned in Article 9737 of the - 36 Joint instruction of the Minister of Finance and Minister of Energy, issued more than 6 months on delay from the moment of the entry into force of Law No.92/2014 "On Added Value Tax in the Republic of Albania" which resulted in a legal gap of consequence for the entities involved in this specific sector. - 37 "Article 97 Assent in silence 1.
+If the party has requested during the administrative procedure the issuance